 What is Creativity?

 Consider the following opinions that have been offered about creativity or creative individuals:

 What words stand out to you as you read the above quotes?
 How do you define creativity or creative individuals?

-Creativity has different meanings for different people.
-However, creativity is a trait that exists in everyone.
+As you can see, creativity has different meanings for different people.
+However, creativity is a trait that exists in everyone!
 Dr. Michael Kirton demonstrated through his research that all humans are born with unique, creative ways; this is a disposition we can nurture and cultivate.
-We must simply understand that one person’s approach to creativity differs from others; we are all unique.
-Therefore, it is important to begin thinking about “how” an individual is creative rather than “if” an individual is creative.
+We must simply understand that one person’s approaches to creativity differ from others; we are all unique.
+Therefore, it is important to begin thinking about “how” an individual is creative rather than “if” an individual is creative (Cropley, 2001).

 According to school technology consultant Doug Johnson (2012), creativity can be demonstrated in a number of ways:

 - As graphic artists through drawing, painting, sculpting, photography, and designing

 - As athletes and dancers kinesthetically